Pain in the Shin

 How to Treat Shin Splints!

 I have found both from personal experience and from working with many clients, that this form of treatment is the most effective.
-The application of heat and deep tissue massage on the effected area seems to bring the best results.
-If you suffer from shin splints, be sure to spend at least a few minutes massaging the effected area both before and after you exercise.
+The application of heat and deep tissue massage on the affected area seems to bring the best results.
+If you suffer from shin splints, be sure to spend at least a few minutes massaging the affected area both before and after you exercise.